 Once you’ve done this, it will be easier to think about the different elements of your project and to decide what is important to measure.
 Think about what success will look like, the objectives you are trying to achieve, and then how you can measure that.
 There’s often a tendency to focus on the inputs and activities – such as how much money you’ve spent – as this can be easier to capture, but try to show the lasting effects.
 These lasting effects are known as:

-At a national level, the Scottish Government uses the National Performance Framework to track progress against 16 outcomes, which set out an overall ambition for the country.
-These are measured through 81 indicators - providing useful ideas for the kind of thing you can measure, as well as how you can align them with your outcomes.
-The full framework is on the National Performance Framework website.
+At a national level, the Scottish Government uses the National Performance Framework to track progress against outcomes, which set out an overall ambition for the country.
+These are measured through indicators – providing useful ideas for the kind of thing you can measure, as well as how you can align them with your outcomes.
+The full framework is under review and drafts of the updated framework can be found on the National Performance Framework website.

 There are lots of different methods you can use for gathering evidence.
 Remember you are trying to show the change that has happened, so having a baseline in place – the position before your project started – will help with this.